Our commitment: Apply and explain nutrition information on packs, at point of sale and online

-By 2016 – We will introduce GDA-based labelling, based on children’s reference values, for all products designed for children (where regulations allow) to help parents make better nutritional choices for children.
+By 2016: Introduce GDA-based labelling, based on children’s reference values, to all products designed for children, where regulations allow, to help parents make better nutritional choices for children.

 By 2016: Make information more accessible by providing further product information and nutrition advice on‑pack, via Quick Response (QR) codes for smartphones.

 Our progress to date